Bhuvanadhana/flipkart/README.md

 where delivery_status<>'shipped'

 ```
---Find the average order value per customer for orders with a quantity of more than 5.
+6.--Find the average order value per customer for orders with a quantity of more than 5.
 ```sql
 select
 	c.customer_name,